fixrb/brutal/README.md

 ## Usage

+Brutal's configuration file is `.brutal.yml`.
-The Brutal YAML file handles 4 keys:
+This file can contains those keys:

 * `header` (optional): Some code to execute before the test suite.
 * `front_object` (required): The front object of the test suite.